-The winner of the 2016 BLFC was William Brockett of Tallahassee, Florida:
+The winner of the 2018 BLFC was Tanya Menezes of San Jose, California:

-The runner up was submitted by David Nelson of Falls Creek, Virginia:
+The runner up was submitted by Shelley Siddall of West Kelowna, Canada:

-The winner in the category of Crime/Detective was Charles Caldwell of Leesville, Louisiana:
+The winner in the category of Crime/Detective was Dave Agans of Wilton, New Hampshire:

-The winner in the category of Vile Puns was Henry Biggs of Sydney, Australia:
+The winner in the category of Vile Puns was Peter Bjorkman of Rocklin, California (again!):

 Read related posts: The Worst Sentence Ever Written